jawadddd/Asp.net-Implementation/README.md

-## To run on LOCAL HOST
-First you have to setup following things:
+### To run on LocalHost,first you have to setup following things:
  * Create database in SQL-SERVER according to script given in repository.
  * Open the project as ASP.NET WEB APP on Visual studio 2019.
  * Connect created database with project.